yracine/device-type.myecobee/README.md

 INSTALLATION
  =========================================

-1) Connect to the ecobee portal (www.ecobee.com) and create an application key with an application name (such as    ecobeeTstat) and indicate the PIN method authentication (at the bottom of the window).
+1) Connect to the ecobee portal (www.ecobee.com) and (as a developer) create an application key with an application name (such as    ecobeeTstat) and indicate the PIN method authentication (at the bottom of the window).

 2) Create a new device type (https://graph.api.smartthings.com/ide/devices)

       Name: MyEcobee Device
       Author: Yves Racine
 3) Create a new device (https://graph.api.smartthings.com/device/list)

       Name: Your Choice
       Device Network Id: Your Choice
       Type: My Ecobee Device (should be the last option)